mbta/dotcom/README.md

   - [Additional documentation](#additional-documentation)
 ## Getting Started

-1. Request a V3 API key at https://api-v3.mbta.com/
+1. Request a V3 API key at https://api-v3.mbta.com/.
+Note that, at any given time, the site may not be compatible with the very latest API version.
+As of this writing, the site is compatible with API version 2019-04-05.

 1. Install [Homebrew](https://docs.brew.sh/Installation.html):
     ```